Code style and guidelines

 - Getter should throw

-- Getter should not contain any argument
+ReadValueException - Getter should not contain any argument

 - Getter cannot use primitive types (e.g.

-, etc.) - Setter should throw
+int,float,double, etc.), only their class wrappers (e.g.Integer,Double, etc.) - Setter should throw

-- Setter must return
+ChangeValueException - Setter must return

-type - Wrapper naming guidelines:
+voidtype - Wrapper naming guidelines:

 - Wrapper name represent the handler using it